-- Early Database Applications: - The Hierarchical and Network Models were introduced in mid 1960s and dominated during the seventies. - A bulk of the worldwide database processing still occurs using these models, particularly, the hierarchical model. - Relational Model based Systems: - Relational model was originally introduced in 1970, was heavily researched and experimented within IBM Research and several universities. - Relational DBMS Products emerged in the early 1980s.
+- Early Database Applications: - The Hierarchical and Network Models were introduced in mid 1960s and dominated during the seventies. - A bulk of the worldwide database processing still occurs using these models, particularly, the hierarchical model using IBM's IMS system. - Relational Model based Systems: - Relational model was originally introduced in 1970, was heavily researched and experimented within IBM Research and several universities. - Relational DBMS Products emerged in the early 1980s.